Jaume Masià: Red Bull KTM Ajo (2021–2022)

-For the 2021 and 2022 season, Masià raced with the established Red Bull KTM Ajo team where he continued to have successes across both seasons and achieved his best championship position of 4th in 2021.
+For the 2021 and 2022 season, Masià raced with the established Red Bull KTM Ajo team where he continued to have successes across both seasons, winning a total of three races and achieving multiple podium finishes, he achieved his best championship position of fourth in 2021.

 Return to Leopard Racing (2023)

 2023 saw Masià move back to the Leopard Racing team.
-In this season, Masia become the Moto3 world champion after finish in first place at Qatar round.
-During the race he ran his main rival, Ayumu Sasaki wide twice at turn 6, earning a "Conduct Warning" from the FIM Stewards.
+In this season, Masia become the Moto3 world champion, winning three races in his way to the title, he also achieved ten podiums and six pole positions, the best numbers since he joined the championship.
+He clinched the title with a race to spare in the Qatar Grand Prix, being his last win and podium of the season.

 Moto2 World Championship

 Pertamina Mandalika SAG Team (2024)

 Pertamina Mandalika SAG Team officially decided on their rider line-up for 2024.
 Masia would make his Moto2 debut in the 2024 season, teaming up with Bo Bendsneyder who was in his third year with the team.

+The season didn't go as expected, as the team changed name and ownership in the middle of the season, becoming the Preicanos Racing Team, his best result was only a 13th place in the Catalan Grand Prix, his home race.

 Preicanos Racing Team (2025)

 Masià joined the Preicanos Racing Team for the 2025 season to race in the Moto2.
 However, the contract failed due to the Preicanos team which then disbanded without any clarity.

+This meant he was without a ride only a year after being crowned Moto3 world champion, as every other Moto2 team had their lineups complete.

 Supersport World Championship

 Orelac Racing Verdnatura (2025–)

 Masià joined the Orelac Racing Verdnatura team, riding a Ducati Panigale V2 at WorldSSP 2025.

+He was successful almost instantly, getting a win at the fifth round of the season in Most.
+He finished the season in third place with a win in the last round, as the best rookie, and best placed Ducati rider.

+Masià renewed his contract with Orelac Racing Verdnatura team for the 2026 season, where he is currently placed third in the standings with three wins to his name and several podiums.